timm/ish/README.md

 - If you want little worked examples on how to use code in any `X.lisp` file, look for `Xok.lisp`.

 Best of all, if none of this impresses you, you can kill it all with no side-effects using `rm -rf ish`.
+This is because the
+code needs
+no
+bash aliases; no
+magic shell variables that must be set;
+no initialization of a package management system;
+no ``just install these 17 packages inside the code editor''; and most improtant of all, no config files written outside of these directories.
+So just install your LISP (e.g. `clisp`), download this code, and go.

 Enjoy!